KnowageLabs/Knowage-Documentation/chapter_3/create_location/gis.rst

 Let’s have a look on the user interface of Knowage Location Intelligence features.

-In Figure belowwe provide an example of a BI analysis carried out thanks to map.
-In our example, the colour intensity of each state shown proportionally increases according to the value of the indicator selected.
+Figure below provide an example of a BI analysis carried out thanks to map.
+In our example, the colour intensity of each state shows proportionally increases according to the value of the indicator selected.
 States who have no record connected are not coloured at all.

 .. figure:: media/image352.png